Current employer: Hotel N°5

 What is the best, most exciting or fun thing that you have done in your career?

-As a communications coordinator my task is to assist the implementation of sales and communications, working behind the scenes to make sure the hotel is presented in the best way possible to guests.
+As a former communications coordinator my task was to assist the implementation of sales and communications, working behind the scenes to make sure the hotel was presented in the best way possible to guests.
 Luckily for me, my dissertation topic was highly related to my role, which was to investigate the customer attraction strategies in a hotel.
 Because of my research, I was able to interview some amazing hotel managers in London which allowed me to get an insight into the strategies used in hotels.
 The information I received as a result of my investigation continues to inform my current job role.

 What, if anything, would you do differently if you could?